donatobhr/Nestjs-restaurant-api/README.md

 I add a postman collection [file](https://github.com/donatobhr/Nestjs-restaurant-api/blob/master/Restaurant%20API.postman_collection.json) in case you would like to use it.

-To run this project you need to create an .env.development file and add the add values to the key above.
+To run this project you need to create an .env.development file and add the values to the key above.

 ```text
 DB_URI={{mongoDbUri}}